This page is the result of a question I am often asked so, I thought I’d dedicate a page to this subject.

 What will you be using the torch for?

-If you are or want to be a glassworker/enamelist, you’ll want to purchase a propane/oxygen system or, at the very least, a propane/Mapp gas torch like the Hot Head Torch.
+If you are or want to be a glassworker/enamelist, you’ll want to purchase a propane/oxygen system or, at the very least, a propane/Mapp Pro gas torch like the Hot Head Torch.
 If you already have an acetylene/air or acetylene/O2 setup, you can always purchase a small, portable setup for torch enameling and have the acetylene for soldering/annealing.
 Lampworking requires a hands-free setup.
 So, you’ll want a special torch that mounts to your work area.

 Hot Head Torch and the Devardi Glass Professional Lampwork Torch Head are great little, inexpensive, mountable torches for torch enameling and lampworking.